 These tests are independent of, and indeed do not address, the question of intent.
-The initial requirement of an intent prong in Bandemer presented a higher bar to proving injury than evaluation of disparate impact alone.
-This may have been appropriate in the absence of legislative guidance or court precedent.
+The initial requirement of an intent prong in Bandemer presented a high bar to proving injury, which may have been appropriate in the absence of legislative guidance or court precedent.
 In the Bandemer/Vieth framework, the lack of simple and reliable tests made it necessary to assess the link between redistricters' actions and the injury.
-Indeed, current approaches to proving gerrymanders focus on intent, are diverse in approach, and sometimes do not agree with one another94.
+Indeed, current approaches to proving gerrymanders focus on intent, are diverse in approach, and sometimes do not agree with one another.

 An example of ambiguous intent is found in LULAC v.
 Perry.
 The Republican majority was able to involve individual Democratic legislators in the districting process.
-However, in matters of redistricting, a party as a whole has motivations that can be at odds with those of some of their own party's individual legislators95.
+However, in matters of redistricting, a party as a whole has motivations that can be at odds with those of some of their own party's individual legislators.
 Therefore intent is most fairly evaluated at the state level or at the individual level, but not both at the same time.
 In addition, the majority in Crawford et al. v.
-Marion County Election Board et al. held that partisan intent is insufficient as a reason to strike down voting restrictions96.
+Marion County Election Board et al. held that partian intent is insufficient as a reason to strike down voting restrictions.